symfony/symfony-docs/quick_tour/the_architecture.rst

     $kernel->loadClassCache();
     $kernel->handle(Request::createFromGlobals())->send();

-The kernel first requires the ``bootstrap.php.cache`` file, which bootstraps the framework and registers the autoloader (see below).

-Like any front controller, ``app.php`` uses a Kernel Class, ``AppKernel``, to bootstrap the application.
+The controller first requires the ``bootstrap.php.cache`` file, which bootstraps the framework and registers the autoloader (see below).
+Then, it uses a kernel class, ``AppKernel`` in this case, to bootstrap the application.

 .. _the-app-dir: